Manoj1428/group04-pm05/docs/charter.md

 - Dr.Case, dcase@nwmissouri.edu

 ## Project Purpose
-- This app helps one to convert Fahrenheit to Celsius and vice versa.
+- This app helps all the students taking Project Management in Business and Technology to learn the course easily with interactive videos, descriptions.
+One can test themselves with the quizes and scenarios provided.
+This app helps one to track their progress in the course with the help of score cards provided.
+Adding on this app is free to use just one needs to create their account and they are ready to use the app.
 ## Benefits
-- Reduces time complexity
+- Fun way to learn the course.
-- User friendly communications
+- User friendly communications.
+- Quizes provided helps one to track their performance.
 ## Roles

 - Administrator : Nithya vudayamari , S534641@nwmissouri.edu